ChrstphrHll/npc_gen/students/Milae Ditka.md

 year: 1
 guild: Jettenia
 partyID: 66
+tags:
+- Dragonborn
+- Sorcerer
+- Protection
+- 1st
+- Jettenia
 ---
 # Milae Ditka
 ---
 ### Description
 - 1st year Dragonborn Sorcerer in Jettenia
-- 5 curled horns, Emerald Green eyes, and blue skin
+- 5 curled horns, Violet Red eyes, and blue skin
 - Is Undemanding and Cruel, and has Self-Respect as their ideal

 ### Organizations